helenamin/Perth-City-Properties/README.md

 To create a visualised data on real estate properties in the City of Perth.
 This includes suburbs - Crawley, East Perth, Nedlands, Northbridge, Perth, and West Perth.
 We also want to assist future buyers and investors to be able to predict the future property price.

+<b>Questions:</b>

+This project sets out to answer the following :

+* What are the price range of each suburb?
+* What are the property type that people are interested in buying?
+* Which age range does the sold properties mostly fall under?
+* Does the number of car park affect property price?
+* What are the key factors that are impacting the property price?
+* Are some properties better to rent or buy?
+* How much is the return of investment?
+* Have Covid-19 impacted the Real Estate market?

 <b>ETL Process:</b>

 Dataset scraped from the data source sites and filled some missing data manually to ensure data integrity.